ebtc-protocol/ebtc/packages/contracts/test-report.md

     ✓ redeemCollateral(): a redemption made at a non-zero base rate increases ETH-per-LQTY-staked in the staking contract (5971ms)
-    ✓ redeemCollateral(): a redemption sends the ETH remainder (ETHDrawn - ETHFee) to the redeemer (1113ms) ✓ redeemCollateral(): a full redemption (leaving cdp with 0 debt), closes the cdp (1553ms) ✓ redeemCollateral(): emits correct debt and coll values in each redeemed cdp's TroveUpdated event (1416ms) ✓ redeemCollateral(): a redemption that closes a cdp leaves the cdp's ETH surplus (collateral - ETH drawn) available for the cdp owner to claim (5373ms)
+    ✓ redeemCollateral(): a redemption sends the ETH remainder (ETHDrawn - ETHFee) to the redeemer (1113ms) ✓ redeemCollateral(): a full redemption (leaving cdp with 0 debt), closes the cdp (1553ms) ✓ redeemCollateral(): emits correct debt and coll values in each redeemed cdp's CdpUpdated event (1416ms) ✓ redeemCollateral(): a redemption that closes a cdp leaves the cdp's ETH surplus (collateral - ETH drawn) available for the cdp owner to claim (5373ms)
     ✓ redeemCollateral(): a redemption that closes a cdp leaves the cdp's ETH surplus (collateral - ETH drawn) available for the cdp owner after re-opening cdp (2154ms)
     ✓ redeemCollateral(): reverts if fee eats up all returned collateral (1412ms)